avelican/boxfight-classic/README.md

 ## NOTE

-The game server will randomly assign you a world ( e.g. /123456 ).
+~~The game server will randomly assign you a world ( e.g. /123456 ).~~

-You can send this to your friends to play together.
+~~You can send this to your friends to play together.~~

+Edit: Room feature is currently disabled.
+(Need to add users array per room)

 ---